 Japan-related Documents and Artifacts Held Overseas: NIHU International Collaborative Research and Utilization Countless invaluable resources relating to Japan in Europe and the Americas exist, however, due to the small number of researchers specializing in Japanese culture, and because many resources are held in private collections, information on whereabouts of these resources are not easily accessible.
 In many cases, detailed research to determine the value of the relevant resources is yet to be carried out.
 This project conducts research on a wide range of resources such as documents, audio and artifacts.
 We encourage and support overseas researchers who wish to specialize in Japan and who will endeavor to promote better understanding of Japanese culture by making our results available across the globe.
-The Archives of the Dutch Factory in Hirado: Reconstruction, Research, and Analysis Representative: Frederik Cryns (Nichibunken) This project examines the correspondence of the Dutch Factory in Hirado, Japan (1609-1633) in the possession of the National Archives of the Netherlands.
-Together with our international partners, we will publish annotated transcriptions and Japanese translations of these sources, in order to make them available to researchers in the related disciplines.
-A special effort will be made to introduce the historic significance of the archives and the research results in a comprehensive way to the general public through international symposiums, exhibitions, a website, an educational program and publications.

-Map of Hirado in 1621 (Nationaal Archief) Insights into Japan-Related Overseas Artifacts and Documents of the Nineteenth Century in Europe through Research and Use: Developing the Foundation for International Collaboration in Transmitting Japanese Culture Representative: Kaori Hidaka (Rekihaku) This project investigates resources in Europe collected in nineteenth century Japan and makes the resources with the results of the investigations available to the public through our databases, exhibitions, symposiums and educational programs.
+Insights into Japan-related Overseas Artifacts and Documents from 19th-century Europe, Research and Use: Developing the Foundation for International Collaboration in Transmitting Japanese Culture Representative: Kaori Hidaka (Rekihaku) This project investigates resources in Europe collected in nineteenth century Japan and makes the resources with the results of the investigations available to the public through our databases, exhibitions, symposiums and educational programs.
 The investigations are conducted in three locations, Austria, the UK and Switzerland, through collaboration with their museums and universities.
 Each location has a different focus.
 In Vienna, Austria, the focus is on the traditional approach to surveying resources; in the UK, the interactive approach to exhibition development is the focus; in Switzerland, human resource development is highlighted.
 Based on these three investigations, our objective is to propose an international research scheme for exploring Japan-related resources overseas.

-Investigation at the Weltmuseum Wien Research, Conservation and Utilization of the Marega Collection Preserved in the Vatican Library Representative: Kazuo Otomo (NIJL) In 2011, over 10,000 documents relating to Christians in the Japanese province of Bungo (now Oita prefecture) that were collected by Father Mario Marega were discovered at the Vatican Library.
+Prince Charles (center) visiting an exhibition based on the results of NIHU collaborative research, held in Wales, U.K. Research, Conservation and Utilization of the Marega Collection Preserved in the Vatican Library Representative: Kazuo Otomo (NIJL) In 2011, over 10,000 documents relating to Christians in the Japanese province of Bungo (now Oita prefecture) that were collected by Father Mario Marega were discovered at the Vatican Library.
 This project raises awareness about the existence of these documents, their historical significance, and their potential as resources for research.
 The project also assists researchers worldwide by providing guidance on methodologies for studying resources on Japan.
 It also provides support to the Vatican Library in establishing an archive management system and in making the collected documents available online.